codergal89/pen-and-paper-characters/tazmyla_fireforge.md

     * Swong was hit the most (almost every chance the creature had), having head several close calls.
     * Tazmyla fed Swong her health potion

-During her travels in this campaign, Tazmyla encountered the follow **PCs**:
+During her travels in this campaign, Tazmyla encountered the following **PCs**:

 * A High-Elf called *Eladriel* ♂️ who is a master of [Bladesinging](https://www.dndbeyond.com/classes/wizard#Bladesinging).
   * First met in Muckley.